lwojcik/bnet-auth-service/README.md

 ### Redis setup

+This setup is optional.
 Enabling Redis allows for caching access tokens in order to minimize the number of requests to Battle.net API.

-- `BAS_REDIS_ENABLE` - enable Redis caching (default `'true'`)
+- `BAS_REDIS_ENABLE` - enable Redis caching (default `'true'`).
+If you pass `false`, configuring other Redis-related environment variables is not necessary.
 - `BAS_REDIS_HOST` - Redis hostname (default: `'redis'`)
 - `BAS_REDIS_PORT` - Redis port (default: `'6379'`)
 - `BAS_REDIS_PASSWORD` - Redis password (optional)